hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 # Launch the first container

 Now, let's try to launch a container.
-To complete this tutorial, you need the following:
+To complete this tutorial, you need some free credits or [setup the payment method](https://console.hyper.sh/billing/credit).

-- An active account in [Hyper\_](hyper.sh)
-- Some credits or credit card info in your account
-- Setup `hyper` CLI on your laptop, configured with the credential

 ### 1. Pull the image

 The first step is to pull the image.
-However, instead of download to your local machine, `hyper pull` will fetch the image to Hyper\_ cloud.
+However, instead of downloading to your local laptop, `hyper pull` will pull the image to your account at Hyper\_.

 Open your terminal and enter:

     $ hyper pull nginx

-It usually takes several seconds for Hyper\_ to fetch a image.
-Once completed, you can see them with:
+Once the download completes, you can see images with:

 	$ hyper images
 	~~TODO~~

-### 2. Create a persistent volume
+### 2. Create additional volumes

-To store data on an additional disk, you can create a persistent volume:
+Hyper\_ creates a 10GB root volume for each container.
+In the case that you need extra disk space, you can create a data volume:

 	$ hyper volume create 10     # size in GB
 	vol-z93clfg6 is created